 Once you open your order, you’ll find that we’ve also ditched bubble wrap and other unnecessary plastics.
 Our return cards are also printed on recycled paper, so if you don’t need it, pop it straight in the recycling instead.

 Princess Polly is a proud member of the Australian Packaging Covenant Organisation (APCO).
 We’re working closely with APCO to find ways to keep our packaging out of landfill.

 Our new compostable packaging is a great first step and we’ll be reviewing all of our packaging items, eliminating unnecessary single-use plastics for our customers and throughout our supply chain.
 We want all packaging you get from us to be reusable, recyclable or compostable.

 Generally speaking, the fashion industry has the potential to have a pretty heavy environmental footprint.
 It’s an industry that – by nature of the materials it draws on, and the production methods it uses – releases a lot of climate-warming carbon emissions.
 That’s why we’re dedicated to zero net carbon emissions!

 We’re offsetting all emissions produced by our deliveries from 2021 onwards – meaning the carbon impact of your order's journey to you – no matter where it’s come from in the world – is exactly zero!

-Even better than offsetting is reducing the carbon emissions that are produced by delivery in the first place.
+Even better than offsetting is reducing the carbon emissions that are produced in the first place.
 In 2020, we started rolling out a couple of programs to achieve this, including Fit Finder – the ‘What’s my Size?’ tool on the product pages of our website.
 By helping you find the best-fitting product, we can reduce the amount of packages sent back and forth, and therefore the carbon emissions that are produced during packaging and delivery.